The Ph.D. Program

 Elements of the Application

 A personal statement of approximately 1,000 words.
-The statement should: 1) tell us about your reasons for applying and your relevant prior experience; 2) describe the area(s) of study and debate in which you are interested; and 3) address your particular interest in our program.
+The statement should: 1) tell us about your reasons for applying and your relevant prior experience; 2) describe the area(s) of study and debate in which you are interested; and 3) address your particular interest in our program, including professors with whom you would hope to work.

 A critical writing sample of approximately 20 double-spaced pages is required of both Ph.D. and M.A. applicants.
 The writing sample must match your interest/concentration.
 Although we will accept two papers adding up to 20 pages, we strongly prefer a single, 20-page paper.
 Font size and style do not matter.
 Please make sure your name is on each page.
 Writing samples may be uploaded online via ApplyYourself.